-It’s much more reasonable for me to buy a $15 quart of latex paint in multiple colors than to drop $40 per quart to build up my stash of chalk paint.
+It’s much more reasonable for me to buy a $15 quart of latex paint or acrylic paint in multiple colors than to drop $40 per quart to build up my stash of chalk paint.
 And that’s just for the paint.
 I do invest in more expensive products now that I paint furniture for clients and have more experience – like this top coat.
-I still don’t think it equals out to what I was paying when I was painting with chalk paint.
+But you can still do a quality paint job with less expensive products.

-As much as it sounds like it, I’m really not trying to knock chalk paint.
 I never would have gotten into this business if I hadn’t discovered chalk paint brands like Annie Sloan and CeCe Caldwell’s.
-These are just some reasons why I don’t use chalk paint anymore for most of my furniture painting projects.
-I still use them occasionally for quick, shabby chic projects since I still have a lot of chalk paint left.
+These are just some reasons why I don’t use it anymore for most of my furniture painting projects.

-And, as I stated above, I think they’re great for beginners.
-There are many gorgeous colors available and many classes to teach you how to use the products, which is awesome.
+I do think chalk paint is a great place to start for beginner painters.
+There are many gorgeous colors available and tons of classes to teach you how to use the products, which is awesome.
 And I totally get it if you’re into the all natural alternatives to conventional products.
 I personally try to use water-based products as much as possible in well ventilated areas.
 I also use a respirator when using oil-based products so hopefully these precautions will keep me healthy!

 If you have questions about chalk paint, I’m still willing to answer them to the best of my abilities based on my experiences with the product.
 But if you have questions about the other products I’ve started using, I’d be happy to answer those too!

-Have you tried chalk or milk paint?
+Have you tried chalk paint?
 Do you like it better than conventional painting products?